ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring fame fantasies vs accountability reality
+   - Exploring the psychology of wanting glory without skill
    - Finding the satirical angle
    - Making it relatable and timeless